What comes to mind when I say . . . potato salad?

 This warm potato salad reheats well.
 I like to serve it with extra dressing and sour cream on the side.
 The warm crispy potatoes, chewy pancetta, sweet and tangy vinaigrette, and a cool dollop of sour cream make for one amazingly flavorful bite!

-Treat yourself right and make this salad soon!
+Treat yourself right and make this warm, delicious and comforting salad soon!

 The same boiling water that softens potatoes, hardens eggs.
 It’s all about what you’re made of, not your circumstances.